Las Vegas: Public higher education

 Public higher education is provided by the Nevada System of Higher Education (NSHE).
 Public institutions serving Las Vegas include the University of Nevada, Las Vegas (UNLV), the College of Southern Nevada (CSN), Nevada State University (NSU), and the Desert Research Institute (DRI).

 UNLV is a public, land-grant, R1 research university and is home to the Kirk Kerkorian School of Medicine and the William S. Boyd School of Law, the only law school in Nevada.
 The university's campus is urban and located about two miles east of the Las Vegas strip.
 The Desert Research Institute's southern campus sits next to UNLV, while its northern campus is in Reno.

 CSN, with campuses throughout Clark County, is a community college with one of the largest enrollments in the United States.
 In unincorporated Clark County, CSN's Charleston campus is home to the headquarters of Nevada Public Radio (KNPR), an NPR member station.

 Private higher education

 Touro University Nevada located in Henderson is a non-profit, private institution primarily focusing on medical education.
-Other institutions include a number of for-profit private schools (e.g., Le Cordon Bleu College of Culinary Arts, DeVry University, among others).
+Other institutions include a number of for-profit private schools (e.g., Le Cordon Bleu College of Culinary Arts and Carrington College, among others).